 There are lots of different ways allocate investments.
 Anything that allows you to achieve your optimal risk and reward balance and gives you access to the money you need, when you need it, is just fine.
 The trick is to pick a strategy and stick with it!

 Having a target asset allocation and a plan for maintaining that allocation is an important part of retirement planning success.
-You don’t want to make emotional decisions, panic, and buy high or sell low.

 Your target asset allocation should probably include cash.
 An emergency fund is critical to maintain.
 Access to cash equal to at least six months of living expenses is a good rule of thumb for anyone.

 However, if you are retired and living off of your assets, you probably want much more in liquid and low risk investments.

 (Don’t have an emergency fund?
 Need money when the markets are down and you don’t want to sell investments?
 Evaluate these sources of emergency cash.)

 Knowing if you need to rebalance means that you need to periodically — monthly, quarterly, or annually — take a peek at your account balances and assess your target allocation vs. where you are at that time period.